WHAT IS A

 Q: What is a charter school?

 Charter schools are free public schools that are independently run and given freedom to innovate inside and outside the classroom.
 The “charter” establishing each school is a contract detailing the school’s mission, program, students served, performance goals, and methods of assessment.
-Each charter is governed by a Board of Trustees which is composed of leaders in community, business and education.
+Each charter is governed by a Board of Trustees comprised of community, business and education leaders.
 Despite their independence, charter schools and their Boards are still held accountable by the state for student performance and charter school students take all required state assessments.